Healthy Homes Assessment Clive

 Home Assessments Clive for Rental Properties

-• Is the sub floor space insulated and is a ground moisture barrier present?
+• Is the sub floor space covered in insulation and is there a ground moisture barrier present?

-• Do you think the ceiling insulation need replenishment or replacement?
+• Does the ceiling insulation need to be topped up or replaced?

 • Is there adequate drainage and draught stopping?